• Mumbai, India

 Kidney disease is a common disease affecting 10% of the population worldwide.
 In chronic kidney conditions, the kidneys can’t easily remove excess water, salt, or potassium from the blood.

-Foods to Avoid or Limit If You Have Kidney Disease
+Foods to Avoid or Limit in Kidney Disease

 Foods to Avoid If You Have Kidney Disease